Contax T2 Point & Shoot Film Camera

 As a photographer that normally photographs female models I wanted to try some Contax T2 portraits with the Hungarian girls in Budapest.
 See my Patreon for the behind the scenes videos from these photoshoots.

-Want to find models to shoot on film?
+Can’t find models to shoot on film?

 Leica vs Contax T2 comparison